grace-ac/grace-ac.github.io/_posts/2018-07-27-Skyline-DIA.md

 layout: post
 title: Skyline DIA with new BLIB made using Walnut
 date: '2018-07-27'
-categories: 2015Oysterseed
+categories: DIAOyster
-tags: Skyline, DIA
+tags: [Skyline, DIAOyster, Walnut]
 ---
 Today Walnut finished up using Walnut to make a new BLIB file with the 2015 C.gigas Oysterseed raw files.
 Then, I used the new BLIB in SKyline, along with changing the minutes to 5, and double-checking I used the same .mzML files used in Walnut as my results in Skyline.
 The peaks still look pretty bad.
 I just emailed Emma...